yclas/documentation/how-to-send-the-newsletter.md

 All registered users will get your message as a **blind copy** \- details of other users won't be shown.

 Please note that emails will be sent from server which may cause problems when sending newsletters to a large number of recipients.
 If you need to send many emails with a high delivery rate check a professional tool like **[ElasticEmail](http://j.mp/elasticemailoc)**.
-If you are not sure how to manage it, the following link let you know [How to Configure ElasticEmail on Open Classifieds]({{ site.baseurl }}/configure-elasticemail-open-classifieds).
+If you are not sure how to manage it, the following link let you know [How to Configure ElasticEmail on Yclas]({{ site.baseurl }}/configure-elasticemail-yclas).